Who are Post-Traditional Learners?

 - Students may use the GAtracs Transfer Tool to get an idea of transferable credits (found here ).

-More information can be found on UWG Online's website , as well as on the College of Social Science's website .
+More information can be found on the Ingram Library website .